Epidemiology and BiostatisticsDoctor of Philosophy (PhD)

 t.
 519-661-2111 ext.
 86263

 We offer MSc and PhD degrees in Epidemiology & Biostatistics.
-Degrees with a specialization in Biostatistics are offered through a collaborative specialization with the Department of Statistics and Actuarial Sciences.
 Students are exposed to a full breadth of policy-relevant methodologies from the fields of epidemiology, biostatistics, health services research, health economics, genetic epidemiology, and program evaluation.

 - Natural Sciences and Engineering Research Council (NSERC)